skrey/yellow-extensions/source/parsedown/README.md

 ## How to format text

 Markdown is a practical way to edit web pages.
 Write text like you would in an email and it becomes a web page.
 After a short while, it happens naturally without you even thinking about it.
 Here's the [Markdown syntax](http://commonmark.org/help/), a list of [Markdown Extra features](https://michelf.ca/projects/php-markdown/extra/) and [GitHub Flavored Markdown](https://help.github.com/en/articles/basic-writing-and-formatting-syntax).
 In addition to Markdown there are shortcuts.
-You can add [images](https://github.com/datenstrom/yellow-extensions/tree/master/source/image), [image galleries](https://github.com/datenstrom/yellow-extensions/tree/master/source/gallery), [videos](https://github.com/datenstrom/yellow-extensions/tree/master/source/youtube), [emoji](https://github.com/datenstrom/yellow-extensions/tree/master/source/emojiawesome) and more to your website.
+You can add [images](https://github.com/datenstrom/yellow-extensions/tree/master/source/image), [image galleries](https://github.com/datenstrom/yellow-extensions/tree/master/source/gallery), [videos](https://github.com/datenstrom/yellow-extensions/tree/master/source/youtube), [table of contents](https://github.com/datenstrom/yellow-extensions/tree/master/source/toc), [icons](https://github.com/datenstrom/yellow-extensions/tree/master/source/fontawesome) and additional features to your website.

 ## Examples